Each game is sixty (60) minutes in duration (excluding | overtime).

 - A play ends when:

-The object of the offense is to move the ball down the field and to score points.
-The offense consists of a combination of:
+The object of the offence is to move the ball down the field and to score points.
+The offence consists of a combination of:

 - Five (5) offensive linemen

 - Seven (7) backs (includes quarterback, running back, slotbacks and wide receivers)

 The object of defence is to stop the opposing offence from moving the football downfield and scoring.
 A team's defence is made up of different players than the offence.
 The defence is 12 men made up of any combination of defensive linemen, linebackers and defensive backs.

 "Special teams" is a term used to describe all of the units on a football team that are not a team's basic offence and defence.
 The special teams are comprised mostly of the same players that make up the offensive and defensive teams with a few additions.